oracle/graal/docs/getting-started/graalvm-enterprise/installation-linux.md

     tar -xzf graalvm-jdk-<version>_linux-<architecture>.tar.gz
     ```
 4. There can be multiple JDKs installed on your machine.
 The next step is to configure your runtime environment:
-  - Point the `PATH` environment variable to the Oracle GraalVM _bin_ directory:
+  - Set the value of the `PATH` environment variable to the GraalVM _bin_ directory:
     ```shell
     export PATH=/path/to/<graalvm>/bin:$PATH
     ```